mkosir/typescript-style-guide/README.md

 │  │  │  └─ index.tsx
 │  │  ├─ ...
 │  │  └─ index.tsx
+│  ├─ eslintrc.js
+│  ├─ package.json
+│  └─ tsconfig.json
 ├─ warehouse/
 ├─ admin-dashboard/
 └─ ...
 ```

-- `modules` folder is responsible for implementation of each individual page (routed from `pages` folder)
+- `modules` folder is responsible for implementation of each individual page, where all features for that page are being implemented.
 - `common` folder is responsible for implementations that are truly used across application.
-  Since its a "global folder" it should be used sparingly (codebase tries to follow grouped by feature project structure as much as possible).
+Since its a "global folder" it should be used sparingly.

 In case Nextjs is being used as React framework, `pages` folder serves only as a router, where its responsibility is to define routes (no business logic implementation).
 Same approach applies for other frameworks with file-system based router.